live627/smf-api-docs-test/docs/dbpackages-postgresql.md

 `string`|`$table_name`|The name of the table this column is in `string`|`$old_column`|The name of the column we want to change `array`|`$column_info`|An array of info about the "new" column definition (see {@link smf_db_create_table()})
+||Note that $column_info also supports two additional parameters that only make sense when changing columns:
+||- drop_default - to drop a default that was previously specified

 ### smf_db_add_index